Scoring documents based on the closest ones with multiple kNN fields

 • The target_field is the name of the field where the vectorized data will be copied to

 Executing the above code will create a movie_embedding_pipeline ingest pipeline.
-That is - a document with just title and synopsis will be enhanced with additional fields (title_vector and synopsis_vector) that will have vectorized version of the content.
+That is - a document with just title and synopsis will be enhanced with additional fields (title_vector and synopsis_vector) that will have a vectorized version of the content.

-Indexing the Documents
+Indexing the documents

-The movie document will consists of title and synopsis fields as expected - so we can index it as shown below.
+The movie document will consist of title and synopsis fields as expected - so we can index it as shown below.
 Note that the document undergoes enhancement through the pipeline processor as enabled in the url.
 The following code snippet shows indexing a handful of movies:

 POST movies/_doc/?pipeline=movie_embedding_pipeline